FatherHale/FatherHale-halees-architecture/README.md

 ## Closing Statement

-HaleES proposes a clear architectural stance: in operational AI systems, governance is not an accessory layer applied after generation.
+HaleES proposes a clear architectural stance.
+In operational AI systems, governance is not an accessory layer applied after generation.
 Governance is the system.

-By separating knowledge from authority, defining work through contracts, and enforcing outcomes with dual-layer grading, HaleES offers a framework for organizations that need reliable, auditable AI execution instead of best-effort autonomy.
+By separating knowledge from authority, defining work through contracts, and enforcing outcomes with dual layer grading, HaleES offers a framework for organizations that need reliable, auditable AI execution instead of best-effort autonomy.

 The goal is not less intelligence.
 The goal is intelligence that can be trusted in production.